Fadik Sevin Atasoy: Move to the U.S. and MUSE 90401

 After the death of her father on 15 December 2011, Atasoy went to Santa Monica, California.
 According to her account, one day, while sitting by the oceanside, she met Merv Adelson, the founder of Lorimar Television.
 She attended the Oscar party with Adelson in 2013.
 After meeting him, she founded a production company called RedCase Entertainment, which made its name known with a fashion show by Özgür Masur.
 After the fashion show, Fadik Atasoy said, "The first guest of our journey with RedCase was Özgür Masur, who has been my friend for years and whose designs I carry with great admiration.
 It is also a source of pride for us that a Turkish designer took part in Los Angeles Fashion Week for the first time."

-On 8 March 2015, the play MUSE 90401, the original of which was written by Atasoy in English, premiered at the Edgemar Center For the Arts theatre in Los Angeles.
-After having a success there, she prepared to stage the play in Turkey together with Erdal Beşikçioğlu.
+On 8 March 2015, the play MUSE 90401, the original of which was written by Atasoy in English, premiered in Los Angeles.
+After this success, she prepared to stage the play in Turkey together with Erdal Beşikçioğlu.
 Atasoy translated the entire play and the songs within it into Turkish.
 On 27 March 2019, the play made its Turkish premiere at the Tatbikat Sahnesi in Ankara, and this time it was directed by Beşikçioğlu.
 The third premiere of the play was held in Edinburgh and then it went on stage in Istanbul for the first time at the invitation of Zorlu PSM.
 The play is a one-man show musical, played only by Atasoy.
 The production company was RedCase Entertainment.
 Atasoy played 5 different characters in the play and there are 5 songs with lyrics written by Atasoy.
 The play won the "Best Drama Production" award at the US Boulder International Fringe Festival.
-Additionally, Atasoy was nominated in the Best Actress category at the Newcomer Awards organized by The Warren Theater in 2020.
+Atasoy was nominated in the Best Actress category at the Newcomer Awards organized by The Warren Theater in 2020.
 Atasoy continued to stage this play in theatres both in Turkey and in various countries.
 After watching the performance live, HFPA President Aida Takla O'Reilly described it as "a genius play".